 Let's go back and look at the Trip screen to see where everyone stands.

 Alice and Bob both spent equal amounts on burgers and gas at $23 each.
 Charlie had that pie so he spent $26 (this screen rounds to dollars, so that $2.50 for pie looks like $3 here.
 If I go back into the events it's accurate to the penny, just not displayed here at the top.)
 The numbers at the right are how much each Participant is owed (if the number is in black) or owes others (if the number is in red).
-So you can see that Charlie didn't pay for anything yet so that $26 is still owed.
+You can see that Charlie didn't pay for anything yet so that $26 is still owed.
 He owes $15 to Alice (for the gas) and $10 to Bob (for the burger & pie).
 If I went into Charlie's screen it would only take a couple of taps for Charlie to make those Payments and we would see black $0's for everyone.